faker-ruby/faker/README.md

 * While Faker generates data at random, returned values are not guaranteed to be unique.
 * This is the `master` branch of Faker and may contain changes that are not yet released.
-  Please refer the README of your version for the available methods.
+  Please refer to the README of your version for the available methods.
   List of all versions is [available here](https://github.com/stympy/faker/releases).

 Contents